Skip to contents

 matrix()|data.frame()

-Matrix or data frame of numerical values, where each row gives the coordinates of a point.
+Matrix or data frame of numerical values that represents multiple sets of points, where each row represents a point.
 If sets is missing, the last column of x gives the sets.

 sets